Lichen Projects for Universities

-A top-class project starts with a great idea, and this may come from a chance comment in a lecture, your own observations or a report you have read, for example.
+A top-class project starts with a great idea, and this may come from a chance comment in a lecture, your own observations, or a report you have read.
 At degree and post-graduate levels defining your objective or hypothesis is the crucial first step in planning a project so that your results yield clear outcomes.
-Before going out for a preliminary look in the field (or recce), to see if there are appropriate lichens and your idea has the scope for developing into a project, do a background search.
+Before going out for a preliminary look (or recce) in the field, to see if there are appropriate lichens and your idea has the scope for developing into a project, do a background search.
 Has anyone else explored this idea?
 Have they looked at the particular habitat you have in mind?
 Talk over your idea with a fellow student or tutor, if you can, and consider how realistic the project is, as well as its timing and the location for your study.
 Fieldwork is an essential part of many higher-education courses as it provides opportunity for the development of skills.
 Make sure your project fulfils any requirements of your course, such as:

-While some projects may take the form of a descriptive survey, most projects provide you with quantitative (or numerical) data.
-Take account of how your results can demonstrate the degree of ‘truth’ (probability) of any hypothesis you set when planning your project, and this may inform your methodology.
+While some projects may take the form of a descriptive survey, most provide you with quantitative (or numerical) data.
+Take account of how your results can be analysed statistically to test any hypothesis you set when planning your project, as this may inform your methodology.
 The OU Project Guide: Fieldwork and Statistics for Ecological Projects by Neil Chalmers and Phil Parker (available through Field Studies Council publications) is well-trusted and very helpful.
-You may have followed a course in evaluative quantitative methods and will probably use an electronic (statistical) tool with numerical data.
+You may already have followed a course in quantitative methods and will know how to use tools such as R, Minitab and Excel.

 Recent degree-level projects have included:

-- the use of lichens to monitor air quality (a) at the junction of a major road in Oxfordshire; (b) in an inner city (Manchester) park; and (c) along a transect from the outer edge of a Dorset woodland to its interior.
+- the use of lichens to monitor air quality at the junction of a major road in Oxfordshire, in an inner city (Manchester) park, and along a transect from the outer edge of a Dorset woodland to its interior.